Top 10 Less Crowded Treks in Nepal : Hidden Himalayan Adventures

 The restricted treks in Nepal reward you with the views of crystal clear glacial lakes such as the turquoise gem of Phoksundo and Rara shining on the peaks.
 Through passes such as Larkya and Thorong La, where the air is thinner and you are challenged, 360-degree roaring views of the mountain will make you feel you are at the top of the world!
 Thousands of years old glaciers cut valleys resembling frozen rivers and morning sun shines on snow peaks to color pyramids with pink and gold.

 Restricted areas require special permits, which usually cost far more than a regular trekking permit.
-These permits are Restricted Area Permit (RAP) that starts at USD 500 and Conservation Area Permits costing USD 30.
+These permits are Restricted Area Permits (RAPs) that start at USD 500 and Conservation Area Permits costing USD 30.
 In addition, Conservation area entrances will set you back between USD 20 to USD 50, again, depending on the region.
-These expensive prices keep the destinations tranquil and make sure that the culture and nature of the places are preserved.
+These prices keep the destinations tranquil and make sure that the culture and nature of the places are preserved.

 Restricted Area permits are not issued to individuals and you must book the restricted area permits with licensed trekking companies such asDestination Himalaya Treks and Expedition who will do all the paperwork on your behalf.
 They will need a copy of your passport, a few passport-size photographs, and your elaborate itinerary at least 15 days before the start of your trek.
 The company then files your application with the Department of Immigration in Kathmandu and pays all fees to secure your permits for you.
 They also take care of the necessary guiding and porter arrangements, as you are not allowed to trek alone in restricted areas.

-When you pick the time of your Less Crowded Treks adventure, it may be an experience of a lifetime, or the purest endurance test.
-In Nepal, there is a vast weather change throughout the year.
+When you pick the time of your Less Crowded remote trek adventure, it may be an experience of a lifetime, or the purest endurance test.
+In Nepal, there is a vast change throughout the year.
 If at all, more so in the remote areas, unlike the famous trekking destinations.

 In addition to this period, the daily temperature would be approximately 15-20 degrees Celsius at lower elevations, which would make hiking quite comfortable, not too hot, and not too cold.
 It is not uncommon to have days of stable weather, so there is no fear of being caught by some of the surprise storms or other dangerous conditions.
 Most importantly, the trails will be dry and safe with hardly any chance of landslides or rivers that have to be crossed during the monsoon season.